CarterOgunsola/webflow-multistep-form/README.md

 ---

-Built with ❤️ for the Webflow community by Carter Ogunsola
+Built with ❤️ for the Webflow community by Carter Ogunsola.

+---

+### What’s New

+- Added support for custom progress indicators.
+- Improved accessibility with keyboard navigation.
+- Enhanced localization options.